-(C) The AAA shall only enter into a provider agreement that is a purchase-of-service provider agreement, unless the AAA chooses the alternative in paragraph (D) of this rule.
-"Purchase-of-service provider agreement" means a contract or grant through which a provider is paid for only the services the provider actually delivers based upon a pre-determined price per unit of service delivered.
+(2) As used in this rule, "purchase-of-service provider agreement" means a contract or grant through which a provider is paid for only the services the provider actually delivers based upon a pre-determined price per unit of service delivered.
 The price paid per unit of service encompasses all elements associated with the production of the unit of service.

-(D) The AAA may use a cost-reimbursement provider agreement as an alternative to a purchase-of-service provider agreement for a chore service, client finding, home maintenance service, home repair service, information and assistance (referrals), mass outreach, socialization, telephoning, visiting; supplemental services funded by Title III, Part E of the Older Americans Act; or any other service approved by ODA.
-"Cost-reimbursement provider agreement" means a contract or grant through which a provider is paid for services based upon allowable costs related to actual expenditures incurred by the provider to deliver a service, regardless of the number of units of services provided.
+(3) As used in this rule, "cost-reimbursement provider agreement" means a contract or grant through which a provider is paid for services based upon allowable costs related to actual expenditures incurred by the provider to deliver a service, regardless of the number of units of services provided.

-(F) Except as otherwise provided for in the RFP upon which the provider agreement is based, the AAA shall not increase the amount of reimbursement it pays to a provider for each unit of goods or services provided under an existing multi-year provider agreement.
+(1) Except as otherwise provided for in the RFP upon which the provider agreement is based, the AAA shall not increase the amount of reimbursement it pays to a provider for each unit of goods or services provided under an existing multi-year provider agreement.

 R.C.
-119.032 review dates: 09/30/2013
+119.032 review dates: 06/01/2019

 Promulgated Under: 119.03

 Statutory Authority: 173.02 ; 173.04 ; 173.392 ; Section 305 (a)(1)(C) of the Older Americans Act of 1965, 79 Stat.
 210, 42 U.S.C.
 3001 , as amended in 2006; 45 C.F.R.
 1321.11 (10-01-2013 edition).

 Rule Amplifies: 173.04 ; 173.392 ; Older Americans Act of 1965, 79 Stat.
 210, 42 U.S.C.
 3001 , as amended in 2006; 45 C.F.R.
-Parts 74 and 92
+Parts 74 and 92 (10-01-2013 edition).